-These salmon patties are not only tasty — they’re rich in heart-healthy omega-3 fatty acids, too!
+These salmon patties are not only tasty, but they’re rich in heart-healthy omega-3 fatty acids, too!
 Make them ahead of time and refrigerate until you’re ready to cook.
 (Planning to grill?
 Place salmon burgers in the freezer first for 20 to 30 minutes.
-That way they’ll hold together better.)
+That way, they’ll hold together better.)

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 2 pounds fresh salmon fillets, skinned

 - With knife or food processor, chop salmon into small pieces.

 - In large bowl, mix together salmon, green onions, garlic, lemon juice and dill.
 Season to taste.

 - In another bowl, whisk together egg and egg white, then add to salmon mixture.